apache/hudi/website/versioned_docs/version-0.11.0/cli.md

 ---

 ### Local set up
-Once hudi has been built, the shell can be fired by via  `cd hudi-cli && ./hudi-cli.sh`.
+Once hudi has been built, the shell can be fired by via  `export CLIENT_JAR=hudi-cli/target/hudi-cli-xx.jar && cd hudi-cli && ./hudi-cli.sh`.
 A hudi table resides on DFS, in a location referred to as the `basePath` and we would need this location in order to connect to a Hudi table.
 Hudi library effectively manages this table internally, using `.hoodie` subfolder to track all metadata.